 top of page

 Adopting and owning a guinea pig can be rewarding but exhausting.
-Are you prepared?

 Here are some things you should know before you consider adoption.

-5. In a habitat there should be: a house, bedding, hay, a water bottle, and a food dish.
-Bedding should never be anything other than a paper form, fleece or towels.
-Using wood or shavings can cause splinters or make them sick because of the treatment used at the facilities.
-A home should be preferably include an Edible Logz or Snak Shak ~ that they can use to sharpen their teeth.
-Timothy Ultra Hay includes sweet potatoes and should always be fresh.
 Moldy or wet hay can make the guinea pig sick.
-Food pellets should always be guinea pig specific.
-Using other types of food can make them sick.
-Treats other than those mentioned are a waste of money.
+Always check any hay that you buy no matter where you buy it.
+It should not be overly pokey or smell musty.
 Guinea pigs are happier with something to gnaw on (such as a wooden block) than some yogurt mixed treat.
-For the best treat, cucumbers are the guinea pig's potato chips but only in moderation as these are water veggies and could cause runny poopies.
-They love them even though there's not really any nutritional value.
-Giving fresh fruit and vegetable treats is much healthier than a store bought gimmick treat.
-Water should be changed daily and Vitamin C drops added.
+For the best treat, cucumbers are the guinea pig's potato chips but only in moderation as these are water veggies and could cause runny poops.
+Giving fresh fruit and vegetable treats is much healthier than a store-bought gimmick treats that could make them sick.
+Water should be changed daily.
 Always remember to rinse out the water bottle and clean off the 'ball' because food remnants can build up on them.

-6. Be prepared to spend at least $100 a month on your guinea pig.
+Be prepared to spend at least $100 a month on your guinea pig.
 Cages should be fully cleaned at least two times a week.
-The other days - old food, pellets, and droppings can be picked out of the cage and new bedding can be added.
+On the other days - old food, pellets, and droppings can be picked out of the cage and new bedding can be added.
 When cleaning the cage, always wear gloves.
-Make sure the cage is completely scrubbed down so that no bacteria builds up underneath their hay and bedding.
+Make sure the cage is completely scrubbed down so that no bacteria build up underneath their hay and bedding.
 Cage debris can be used in the backyard around bushes and trees for outside wildlife to pick through.
 We use puppy pads underneath all bedding to help keep the bottom of the cage easier to clean.

 Ready to adopt?
 The process involves spending about 30 minutes with us and the piggies to make sure it’s a good fit.
 The adoption fee is $30 or two for $50.
-We do ask for basic information: name, address, and phone number which we keep on file so we know where the guinea pigs are going.
+We do ask for basic information: name, address, and phone number which we keep on file, so we know where the guinea pigs are going.
 We require one picture a week for the first month just so that we know the piggies are happy and healthy.
 These pictures may be used on our website.

-Still think you're interested in adopting a guinea pig?
 Send us a message below.
 In the comments, let us know the following:

 1. Why do you want to adopt a guinea pig?